nguyendthinh/frontendassessment/README.md

 - run 'npm run start:api' to initialize the API Server

-- run 'npm start' to start the append
+- run 'npm start' to start the app